YuvrajGoswami/Java_Tasks/README.md

-# This repository contains tasks related to jav
+# This repository contains tasks related to java.